jackliddicoat/resume/README.md

 Data from a natural experiment by Bertrand and Mullaination on racial discrimination in employmer call backs.

-The data for this code contains less detail than in the original study and can be found here: https://www.princeton.edu/events/2023/introduction-r-policy-reproducing-bertrand-and-mullainathan-2004-racial-discrimination
+The data for this code contains less detail than in the original study

 The original study is here: https://www.aeaweb.org/articles?id=10.1257%2F0002828042002561&ref=exo-insight